Mika Taanila’s Plastic Heart tells the musical “birth story” of the Futuro

 Mika Taanila: Plastic Heart

 The Futuro House, Exhibition Centre WeeGee

 Straddling somewhere between documentary and fantasy, the work conjures images of plastics production back in 1968, a time when society was yet oblivious to what would later emerge as one of the greatest environmental threats of our time: microplastics polluting our oceans.
 Plastic Heart transforms the oval interior of the house into an echo chamber, immersing the visitor in the musical “birth story” of the Futuro while recapturing a sense of the techno-optimism and faith in progress embraced by bygone generations.

-Plastic Heart is produced by the Exhibition Centre WeeGee / Espoo Event and Cultural Services in collaboration with the EMMA – Espoo Museum of Modern Art, with support from Ekin Muovi, Finnvox and Genelec.
-Plastic Heart is part of the Helsinki Festival programme.
+Plastic Heart is produced by the Exhibition Centre WeeGee / Espoo Event and Cultural Services in collaboration with the EMMA – Espoo Museum of Modern Art, with support from Ekin Muovi, Finnvox Studiot and Genelec.

 Plastic Heart is a part of the 50th anniversary celebrations of the Futuro house at Exhibition Centre WeeGee.
 The installation can be experienced inside the Futuro house from 17 August to 16 September during the opening hours of the Exhibition Centre WeeGee.